 Additionally, these statistics include people referred for campus disciplinary action for categories required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, including liquor and drug law violations and illegal weapons possession.
-Statistical information for certain non-campus locations or property owned or controlled by the college, as well as public property within or immediately adjacent to and accessible from campus, are collected or requested from the Champaign police department.
+Statistical information for certain non-campus locations or property owned or controlled by the college, as well as public property within or immediately adjacent to and accessible from campus, are collected or requested from the applicable local and state law enforcement agencies.
 The college may only exclude a reported crime from the Annual Security Report or remove a reported crime from the previously reported statistics after a full investigation.
-Only sworn or commissioned law enforcement personnel can make a formal determination that the report was false or baseless when made and that the crime report was therefore "unfounded."
+Only sworn or commissioned law enforcement personnel, such as Parkland's Department of Public Safety, can make a formal determination that the report was false or baseless when made and that the crime report was therefore "unfounded."